 Anyone who has replaced some very old spark plugs can tell you: new plugs make a world of difference for smooth ignition and driving.
 Because spark plugs ignite the fuel/air mixture to start your car, old plugs in need of a replacement can affect your fuel efficiency, idle driving, and start-up sound and speed.
 Replacing them can make your engine sound brand new, and help your car perform to its fullest potential.

-Like changing your oil or filters, spark plugs have a direct impact on the health of your engine.
+Like changing your motor oil and/or oil filters, spark plugs have a direct impact on the health of your engine.
 After all, they are the reason your car starts at all.
 As they get used more and more, the electrical energy they generate and transfer can have several lasting effects on the plugs themselves.
 One such example is build-up; whether it’s air or debris, the deposits that form on your plugs over time can slow down your car’s ignition.
 In fact, one of the primary reasons for pre-ignition is carbon deposits on the spark plugs.